8/31/2025

 1 teaspoon vanilla

-Heat up a griddle or waffle iron on medium heat while you are mixing the above ingredients together.
+Heat up a waffle iron on medium heat while you are mixing the above ingredients together.
 If it seems a little watery, wait a few minutes and the mixture will thicken up.
-Lightly grease the griddle or waffle iron (I use a Dash waffle iron) with either 1 tablespoon of corn oil or a soy-free oil spray.
-Ladle out about 1/4 cup of pancake batter onto the griddle or waffle iron (I use a cookie/ice cream scoop) and cook for 1 to 2 minutes on both sides, if cooking on the griddle.
+Lightly grease the waffle iron (I use a Dash waffle iron) with either 1 tablespoon of corn oil or a soy-free oil spray.
+Ladle out about 1/4 cup of batter onto the waffle iron (I use a cookie/ice cream scoop) and cook for 1 to 2 minutes.
 My Dash waffle iron will quit steaming and the light goes out.
 Serve with margarine, real maple syrup, or fruit pie filling.
 Yum!

 ~~ <> @ <> ~~